RHIT-CSSE/csse220/Docs/installing_eclipse.md

 The thing you want to install is the *Java SE Development Kit 21* <a href="https://www.oracle.com/java/technologies/downloads/#java21-windows">Download it here</a>

-1. Scroll until you see the different OS's listed
+1. Scroll until you see the different OS's listed and select your operating system (e.g., *Windows*)
 2. Select the download for your machine (e.g., *Windows x64 Installer*)

 Then run the downloaded file and install it in the default location